 Teachers, new to the District, who have not previously acquired tenure in the State of Michigan, will be in a probationary status for the first five (5) years of employment before becoming eligible for tenure in the District, except as provided in Board Policy 3142.
-A teacher must receive ratings of Effective or Highly Effective on the last three (3) annual performance evaluations to achieve tenure.
+Beginning July 1, 2024, if a teacher has been rated as effective on or after July 1, 2024, or highly effective before July 1, 2024, on three (3) consecutive year-end performance evaluations and has completed at least four (4) full school years of employment in the probationary period, the teacher is considered to have successfully completed the probationary period.